 In the top right corner of the Klaviyo dashboard, click on your company name to expand a dropdown.
 Select Account.

 On your Account page, select the Settings dropdown.
 Then, choose Domain Authentication from the main tab.

 To begin, select Get Started.

-Please note that, while this selection is available to all users, only those with Owner or Admin privileges can make changes.
+Please note that, while this selection is available to all users, only those with Owner, Admin, Manager, and Campaign Coordinator privileges can make changes.

 Generate DNS Records

 The next step is to generate Domain Name System (DNS) Records.
 After navigating to the Domain Authentication page, you will see text boxes titled Root Domain and Sending Domain.

 Your root domain is the domain that you want your emails to be sent from.
-For example, if your company is called Hello World, your sender domain may read: helloworld.com.
-This is automatically populated in Klaviyo, so you cannot modify this text.
+For example, if your company is called Hello World, your sender domain will be: helloworld.com.

-Your sending domain is the domain your customers will see your emails sent from in the email header.
-You will be able to modify the prefix before your main domain which will appear in gray here.
-Specify a subdomain (prefix) from which your emails should be sent.
+Your sending domain is the domain that your emails are sent from and will appear in the email header.
+In the box labeled Sending Domain, specify an arbitrary subdomain (prefix) from which your emails will be sent.

 Once both of these fields are ready, select Continue.

 There is a limit of 10 record requests per company for each rolling 30 day period.
 Also, once records are generated, the Root Domain and Sending Domain fields will become uneditable.

 Note that multiple companies and thus, multiple Klaviyo accounts, can use a given sending domain, as long as all relevant DNS records are found upon verification.
 For example, if you manage multiple accounts for different global stores of the same brand, such as a US and UK account, you could use the same dedicated sending domain for both of them.
 If you use one sending domain across multiple accounts, the CNAME should be the same, but each account will have a different TXT value and each TXT value needs to be added into the DNS record.